-Outputs MIDI Time Code (MTC), only.
+The MTC Out will output MIDI Time Code (MTC), only.
 No other MIDI data appears at this output.
 MTC output can be regenerated while SYNC I/O is locked to any supported positional reference and clock reference, or internally generated in Generate mode, in which case MTC output follows generator run/stop.
 This port is intended to supply MTC from SYNC I/O to external sequencers or other MIDI devices.

 MTC is output constantly whenever SYNC I/O is generating time code.
 This output can be muted when time code (LTC) is idle.
-See "MTC Output and Idle Muting" on page 52 for details.
+See "MTC Output and Idle Muting" on page 53 for details.